How Many Deer Are Killed Each Year – A Heart-Breaking Situation for These Beautiful Creatures

 We’ve all seen carnage on the road when a vehicle kills a deer.
 Quite often, the sight attracts scavenger birds.
 West Virginia has the highest likelihood of having deer-vehicle collisions.
 Pennsylvania filed the highest number of insurance claims.

 The number of animals killed each year is difficult to calculate.
-American deer hunters bagged 6.3 million white-tailed deer in 2020-21 (a record since 2011).
+American deer hunters bagged 223,304 deer in 2024-25.
 The deer harvested included antlerless harvest (deer without antlers (seasonal shedding) or antlers less than 5″) and the antlered buck harvest.

 Quote from Kip Adams, NDA’s Chief Conservation Officer, “We’re killing older bucks and more bucks than ever in America.”
 These numbers don’t include any poaching figures.

 Unmistakably, humans in cars and deer crossing their habitat are bound to collide.
 As cities and towns sprawl, suburbia is encroaching on forests and farmland.
-The IIHS (Insurance Institute for Highway Safety) (1975-the 2000s) stated collisions with animals steadily increased based on deer accident statistics.
+The IIHS (Insurance Institute for Highway Safety) (1975-2000s) stated collisions with animals steadily increased based on deer accident statistics.

 Insurance companies see a drastic increase during autumn, peaking in November, according to an IIHS spokesperson.
 Specific insurance claims data (2006-2020) highlighted that November experienced twice the average deer-vehicle collisions.
 This number is 3.5 times higher than the claims filed in August.